“Mason city. To get there you follow Highway 58, going northeast out of the city, and it is a good highway and new” (opening lines)

 In All The King’s Men, Willie Stark is the embodiment of Huey Long.
-He is a bombastic reformer whose values are challenged when he begins employing morally ambiguous tactics in order to enact his long-promised reforms.
+He is a bombastic reformer whose values are challenged when he begins employing morally ambiguous tactics in order to enact long-promised reforms.
 The fascinating contradiction is that Willie must use illicit means to gain power in the hopes of securing beneficence.
 Does he ultimately achieve a greater good?
 The novel remains somewhat elusive and it mainly examines Willie Stark’s career through a glass darkly.
-Lord Acton’s famous maxim comes to mind with this novel, “power tends to corrupt and absolute power corrupts absolutely.”
-Throughout the novel, Willie and his minions are ruled by their own egos, while clinging to power in a godless world where justice is nothing other than the advantage of the stronger.
+Lord Acton’s famous maxim comes to mind in this novel, “power tends to corrupt and absolute power corrupts absolutely.”
+Throughout the novel, Willie and his minions are ruled by their own ambitions, while clinging to power in a godless world where justice is nothing other than the advantage of the stronger.

 The novel is told from the perspective of Jack Burden, a former political reporter who becomes Willie Stark’s morally conflicted right-hand man.
-As a good newspaperman, Jack reflects on his time with Willie Stark and he wonders -was there some underlying principle that made it all happen?
+As a good newspaperman, Jack reflects on his time with Willie Stark and he wonders –was there some underlying principle that made it all happen?
 Near the outset of the novel, Jack recalls Willie’s ability to speak to a crowd: “You saw the eyes bulge suddenly, as though something had happened inside him, and there was that glitter.
 You knew something had happened inside him, and thought, it’s coming.”
-In the early parts of the novel we find “the boss” stumping through a small town, connecting with ordinary people, while posing for carefully constructed photo ops.
+In the early parts of the novel we find “the boss” stumping through a small town, connecting with ordinary people, posing for carefully constructed photo ops.
 We also see him berate people, harass the news media, and threaten a judge (Judge Irwin).
-This is not just any judge.
-This particular judge supports an impeachment effort against Willie and the situation puts Jack in a compromising position because Judge Irwin is one of Jack’s old childhood family friends.
+But this is not just any judge.
+This particular judge supports an impeachment effort against Willie and the situation puts Jack in a compromising position –mainly because Judge Irwin is one of Jack’s childhood family friends.

 In the end, Jack returns to the home of Judge Irwin to reveal the dirt he has discovered, but even the noble judge had forgotten his own mistakes -at least at first.
 Both Jack and the Judge share certain things in common.
-They have both lived according to their own set of morals in order to secure promising lives for themselves, however there is a certain quality of virtue in Judge Irwin that we do not see in Jack.
+They have both lived according to their own set of morals in order to secure promising lives for themselves, however there is a certain quality of virtue in Judge Irwin that we see lacking in Jack.
 After Jack leaves Judge Irwin’s house, the judge shoots himself through the heart.
 He prefers an honorable death to the life of shame and disgrace.
 Shortly thereafter, Jack discovers from his mother that Judge Irwin was, in fact, his true father.
 Thus in an indirect way, Jack has killed his own father.